by ANDREW J WOOD

 3️⃣ The third phase of the project will connect China’s southern city of Kunming with Bangkok and Vientiane, the capital of Laos, by high-speed rail.
 An 867 km dual-track railway, with 1.435 metre standard gauge and trains operating at top speeds of 180 kph.

 The railway is part of China’s ‘Belt and Road’ initiative.
-The Belt and Road Initiative refers to the Silk Road Economic Belt and the 21st Century Maritime Silk Road, aiming at building a trade and infrastructure network connecting Asia with Europe and Africa along the ancient trade routes of the Silk Road.
+The name refers to the Silk Road Economic Belt and the 21st Century Maritime Silk Road, aiming at building a trade and infrastructure network connecting Asia with Europe and Africa along the ancient trade routes of the Silk Road.

 The line will link the Thai-Laos border to Bangkok as well as Thailand’s main deep-sea port in eastern Thailand.
 A boon for cargo and cruise ships.